ComPlat/chemotion_ELN/public/KetcherEditor.md

 ### ⭐ Alias Patterns:
 ✔️ Two parts: t_01 => p1: t(prefix), p2: template id
-✔️ Three Parts: t_01_01 => ..., p3: Image index
+✔️ Three Parts: t_01_01 => t_01 => p1: t(prefix), p2: template id, p3: Image index
     &#9733; examples: **t_01, t_02, t_02_0, t_01_1**
     **&#9733; &#9733; :** On every new template added **image_used_counter** is incremented by one

 ### ⭐ Understand Main events and Execution

 ### &#9733; Event => Add atom:
-When a new temaplte is added to the canvas.
+When a new template is added to the canvas.
 A link is created between an image and atom(with alias).
 These main components of a template:
 ✔️ Atom with label(A) -- all k2SC atoms should have label:A
 ✔️ Alias(t_templateid) -- All atoms should have an alias
 ✔️ Image -- alias third part is an index of image in the nodes [patterns](#Alias-Patterns) data.

-### &#9733; Logic flow (in-order):
+  #### Add atom flow (in-order):
-✔️ Add atom should be with lable A
+  ✔️ Add atom should be with label A
-✔️ Added atom should have an alias: Types of alias: t_01
+  ✔️ Added atom should have an alias: for example t_01
   ✔️ Get the latest added image index
-✔️ Update the alias of atom as: t_templateid_imageindex
-✔️ MoveTemplate: which place an image on alias atom
+  ✔️ Update the alias of atom as: t_templateid_imageindex(t_1_0) ✔️ MoveTemplate: which place an image on alias atom

-  Having a correct index of the image is very import to maintain a temaplte
+      Having a correct index of the image is very import to maintain template coordination

 ### &#9733; Event => Move atom (in-order):
   Once an atom is added with correct alias:
 ✔️ On atom move, get the alias of moved atom
-✔️ Grad the location [x,y,z] of the move atom and based on alias third part which is an index from the image list.
+✔️ Pick the location [x,y,z] of the moved atom and based on alias third part which is an index from the image list.
 ✔️ Update the location of image
-✔️ MoveTemplate: which place an image on alias atom
+✔️ Save & MoveTemplate: a helper funcation which keeps all templates in-sync

 ### &#9733; Event => Delete Atom (in-order):
   When an atom is deleted:
 ✔️ grab the atom deleted with its alias
 ✔️ identify the image based on third part of the alias
 ✔️ remove the image index from imageList
-✔️ reset all aliases and should be consistent
+✔️ reset all aliases and rebase.
+All alises should be consistent 0,1,2,3,4,5 ✔️ Save & MoveTemplate: a helper funcation which keeps all templates in-sync
-✔️ Save and Move template

 ### &#9733; Event => Delete Image (in-order):
   When an image is deleted:
-✔️ Get deleted image index from _selected variable
+✔️ Get deleted image index from _selection variable
 ✔️ Find an alias which has the image index number as third part
 ✔️ Delete that atom
 ✔️ reset all aliases and should be consistent
-✔️  MoveTemplate: which place an image on alias atom
+✔️ Save & MoveTemplate: a helper funcation which keeps all templates in-sync

 ### &#9733; Event => Load canvas:
 Event called when a file is loaded or when setMolecule function is called.

-### doc-flags:
-  - NIU => Not in use
+### ⭐ A structure in action
+An example of some actions.
+#### Action Add Atom
+📋 Initials: image_count: -1, imageList:[],
+🚀 Add Atom 1: Alisa: t_01_0, imageList: [0], image_count: 0
+🚀 Add Atom 2: Alisa: t_01_1, imageList: [0, 1], image_count: 1
+🚀 Add Atom 3: Alisa: t_02_2, imageList: [0, 1, 2], image_count: 2
+📋 Aliases: [t_01_0, t_01_1, t_01_2], imageList: [0,1, 2], image_count: 2

+#### Action Delete Atom
+🗑️ Delete Atom 1: 0
+📋 Aliases: [t_01_1, t_01_2], imageList: [1, 2], image_count: 1
+🚀 Rebase all aliases:
+📋 Aliases: [t_01_0, t_01_1], imageList: [0, 1], image_count: 1